Stella Nickell: Initial investigation

 During an autopsy on Snow, Assistant Medical Examiner Janet Miller detected the scent of bitter almonds, an odor distinctive to cyanide.
 Tests verified that Snow died of acute cyanide poisoning.
 Investigators examined the contents of the Snow-Webking household and discovered the source of the cyanide was the bottle of Excedrin capsules both Snow and Webking used the morning of Snow's death.
 Three of the remaining capsules in the 60-capsule bottle were found to be laced with cyanide in toxic quantities.

 A murder by cyanide was sensational news in Washington state.
-When another tainted bottle from the same lot was found in a grocery store in nearby Kent, Excedrin manufacturer Bristol-Myers responded with a heavily publicized recall of all Excedrin products in the Seattle area; further, a group of drug companies together offerred a $300,000 reward for the capture of the person responsible.
+When another tainted bottle from the same lot was found in a grocery store in nearby Kent, Excedrin manufacturer Bristol-Myers responded with a heavily publicized recall of all Excedrin products in the Seattle area; further, a group of drug companies together offered a $300,000 reward for the capture of the person responsible.

 In response to the publicity about Snow's death, Nickell came forward on June 19.
 She told police that her husband recently died suddenly after taking pills from a 40-capsule bottle of Excedrin with the same lot number as the one that killed Snow.
 Tests by the Food and Drug Administration (FDA) confirmed the presence of cyanide in her husband's remains and two Excedrin bottles Stella turned over to police.

 Initial suspicions were directed at Bristol-Myers, with Nickell and Webking filing wrongful death lawsuits against the company.
 The FDA inspected the Morrisville, North Carolina plant where the tainted lot was packaged, but found no traces of cyanide to explain its presence in the Washington bottles.
 On June 18, Bristol-Myers recalled all Excedrin capsules in the United States, pulling them from store shelves and warning consumers to not use any they had bought; two days later the company recalled all non-prescription capsule products.
 On June 24, a cyanide-contaminated bottle of Anacin-3 was found at the same store where Snow bought her contaminated Excedrin.
 On June 27, Washington state effected a 90-day ban on the sale of non-prescription medication in capsules.

 Examination of the contaminated bottles by the FBI Crime Lab found that, in addition to cyanide powder, the poisoned capsules also contained flecks of an unknown green substance.
 Further tests showed the substance was an algaecide used in home aquariums, sold under the brand name Algae Destroyer.